 You might call your teacher by their first name.
 FE colleges are adult learning environments and help to prepare students for university or work.

 Each course will have a different timetable, which may include evenings.
 If you are studying catering or hospitality, your college may expect students to support evening events, for example.

 You will also be expected to do some independent study in the Learning Resource Centre or at home.

-Sign up to get involved in lots of activities such as; the college sports teams and academies, clubs such as film or knitting, volunteer with Duke of Edinburgh and National Citizen Service, stand for election in the Student Union, etc. Most colleges shape their extra-curricular offer according to their students’ views and interests and actively encourage students to start their own clubs and societies.
+Sign up to get involved in lots of activities such as; the college sports teams and academies, clubs such as film or knitting, volunteer with National Citizen Service and stand for election in the Student Union.
+Most colleges shape their extra-curricular offer according to their students’ views and interests and actively encourage students to start their own clubs and societies.
 If a college does not currently run a club that reflects your interest, there may be support for you to set it up – that looks great on a CV or university application!

 11. Increase your earning power